-Off-campus students who want to eat on-campus and students who will have a guest who would like to eat on-campus must make reservations and purchase a meal ticket no later than 9:00am of the day of the meal.
+Off-campus students who want to eat on campus or students who have a guest who would like to eat on campus must make reservations and purchase a meal ticket no later than 9:00am of the day of the meal.

 Food and Snacks Between Meals